palvarez89/palvarez89.github.io/cv.md

 ###### 05/2020 – 07/2020
 #### Remote-execution setup on OpenStack

-Deployed a remote-execution solution on customer's infrastructure.
+Deploy a remote-execution solution on customer's infrastructure.
 - Used Terraform to automate the deployment of instances on OpenStack
 - Ansible scripts to setup all instances with the different BuildBarn services
 - Updated configuration of projects to build on remote execution
-- Created custom runners for BuildBarn
 - Zuul CI for automation